-Perhaps it was these somehow intertwined talents — thinking for yourself and empathizing with others — that made them such master salesmen.
+Perhaps it was these somehow intertwined talents—thinking for yourself and empathizing with others—that made them such master salesmen.
 People joked about the Jobs reality distortion field; about Wright, Herbert Johnson wrote of the beloved Johnson Administration Building: “At first Frank Lloyd Wright was working for me.
 Then we were working together… Finally, I was working for him.”

 But the love was precisely, even ruthlessly channeled; neither spoke with their biological fathers, and both abandoned their first children as their fathers did them.
 There was very much Bad Steve and Bad Wright.
 Both it’s said could be phenomenally ruthless, rude, vindictive, even dishonest.
 One client warned another that Wright is a dangerous man.

 Both men enjoyed well-made objects such as fine cars, which don’t come free.
 That Jobs became staggeringly wealthy at an age when the rest of us are still in school, whereas Wright struggled throughout his life to pay his bills (and often apparently didn’t) was at least partially due to their being in different businesses: a computer, once completed, is mass-produced on an assembly line and if successful sells by the million.
 But you can only shake out of your sleeve a single building at a time if it must grow from its location and the client’s particular needs.
 That said, it’s easy to imagine that Jobs, if he had been a turn-of-the-century architect with a vision for better houses for middle-income Americans, would have created the managerial and logistical infrastructure to actually pull it off.
-While Wright’s work necessitated supplementing his income by dealing in Japanese art, Jobs’ made him the business titan of his age: during a time of economic malaise, Apple’s innovativeness under his lead provided the entire nation with hope, serving as the closest thing to a contemporary Apollo program.
+While Wright’s work necessitated supplementing his income by dealing in Japanese art, Jobs’ made him the business titan of his age: during a time of economic malaise, Apple’s innovation under his lead provided the entire nation with hope, serving as the closest thing to an erstwhile Apollo program.

 As the world has America, America has people such as Steve Jobs.
-With his recent passing, here’s to the great man finding — Wright’s words, different context — “new sense of repose in quiet streamline effects”.
+With his recent passing, here’s to the great man finding—Wright’s words, different context—“new sense of repose in quiet streamline effects”.